Best 20 Amarone della Valpolicella

 Appassimento delle uve sui graticci (arelle)

-Amarone della Valpolicella is one of the most famous and best Italian wines recognized internationally for its elegance, complexity and great aging potential.
+Amarone della Valpolicella is one of the most famous and best Italian wines recognized internationally for its elegance, complexity, and great aging potential.

-BEST VINTAGES AMARONE DELLA VALPOLICELLA
+BEST AMARONE DELLA VALPOLICELLA VINTAGES

 1970✭✭✭✭